 After a hearty lunch, head for Fushimi-Inari Station.
 Please note that this is a different station from the previously mentioned Inari Station.
 Fushimi-Inari Station is a short walk from Inari Station, across the Kaman River.
 From Fushimi-Inari Station, head north on the Keihan Line to Shichijo Station (the journey takes less that 10 mins).

 Only five minutes from Shichijo Station is Sanjusangen-do Temple.
-The name literally translates as ‘Hall with Thirty Three Spaces Between Columns’ and tells you exactly what you can expect inside before you’ve even paid the entrance fee!
+The name literally translates as ‘Hall with Thirty Three Spaces Between Columns’ and tells you exactly what you can expect inside!
 Built in 1164, the temple is famous for being the longest wooden structure in Japan.
 It also holds over 1000 statues of Kannon – the Goddess of Mercy.
 At the centre of the main hall, there’s a huge wooden statue of the 1000-armed and 11-headed Kannon bodhisattva.
 It’s truly an awe-inspiring sight.

 Admission: 770 Yen